-The DNR 2022 Overview continues its annual look at news consumers’ habits and perceptions.
-Beyond that, it also addresses this year topics such as the Canadians’ perception of news organizations’ independence from external pressures, as well as news audiences’ online privacy concerns or their interest in various news topics.
+The DNR 2023 Overview continues its annual look at news consumers’ habits and perceptions.
+Beyond that, it also addresses this year topics such as potential incentives to pay for online news, Canadians’ perception of publicly funded newsrooms and their opinion on algorithms as a way to select news.

 A French version of this document is also available on our website.